All Episodes

 So you worry about it.

-You're gonna fight about a lot of things.
+You can fight about a lot of things.

 We'll work it out.

-Well, that's I have a difference.
+Well, I have a difference.

-It's a difference of opinion on that.
+There's a difference of opinion on that.

-But the bottom line is we shouldn't have to go through reconciliation.
+But the bottom line is, we shouldn't have to go through reconciliation.

-We should both agree that this is too serious for any of us to get in trouble with and to play with.
+We should agree that this is too serious for any of us to get in trouble with and to play with.

-So the Senate, with the re help of the Republicans raised the federal debt limit uh to twenty-eight point four trillion dollars and the Republicans cave here with all things, a hitchhiker's guide to all things, the Washington swamp and sewer, Fox News congressional correspondent knows more about the process than anybody I know.
+So the Senate, with the help of the Republicans, raised the federal debt limit to $28.4 trillion, and the Republicans cave here with all things, a hitchhiker's guide to all things, the Washington Swamp and Sewer.

-Uh Chad program is with us.
+Chad Pergram is with us.

 Joe Manchin wasn't happy about it.